 - A broad vocabulary is essential for enjoying Greek literature.
 The Core Greek Vocabulary List available through Dickinson College is an excellent resource for learning the words that most frequently occur in Greek literature.
 Challenge yourself to know as many of these words as possible English --> Greek before the program starts.
 If you like flash cards, they are available as a Quizlet set here.

 The atmosphere at the Hellenikon Idyllion is relaxed and informal and Greece is hot in August.
 Cool summer clothing is essential.
 Laundry facilities are available.
-The Idyllion is located on a calm, rocky beach, and we will be traveling to several islands.
+The Idyllion is located on a calm, rocky beach, and we will be traveling to the mountain town of Kalavrita.
 Bring a bathing suit and a beach towel, a hat, plenty of sunscreen, and sunglasses.
 Linens are provided, but please bring your own bath towel.
+Also be sure to bring a backpack or daypack, as there will be an overnight trip.

 Staying in Touch